bapjiws/elasticsearch_presentation/slides.md

 The correlation between **{age: 35}** and **{name: Mary White}** is lost.

 ---
-# Nested objects (continued)
+# Nested Objects (Continued)

 *Correlated* inner objects, which are able to answer queries like these, are called *nested objects*.

-Nestedness should be kept in mind **both** when we search and when we sort.
+Warning: nestedness should be kept in mind **both** when we search and when we sort!

 ---

-# Resources on nested objects:
+# Resources:

 - https://www.elastic.co/guide/en/elasticsearch/guide/current/complex-core-fields.html#object-arrays

 ---

-# Lucene practical scoring formula
+# Lucene Practical Scoring Formula

 <div style="text-align: center;">
 <img src="https://dzone.com/storage/rc-covers/15333-thumb.png" alt="Lucene practical scoring formula" style="height:160px; width: 990px;"/>